 “On a regular day, you can relax and enjoy the pianist or orchestra, or during the holiday season, the resort is donned with a massive Christmas tree and likely the biggest gingerbread house you've ever seen.
 Keep an eye out if you visit around Easter for their incredible display of chocolate Easter eggs.
 They are absolute works of art,” Lisa said.

 7. Prep For Florida Weather

 Preparing for unpredictable Florida weather is key to an enjoyable stay at any of Disney’s resorts, especially the Grand Floridian.

 “The Grand Floridian is one of Disney’s larger resorts, and all of the rooms are dispersed into different buildings with little to no head-covering.
-If there’s a chance of rain, make sure to pack an umbrella just in case,” Sara said.
+If there’s a chance of rain, make sure to pack an umbrella just in case,” Rory said.